Achievable logoAchievable logo

 (spoiler)

 Answer: a.
-Captain Brown’s openness about his finances offends the women of Cranford, who plan to shun him completely, but they came to like him in spite of themselves. is correct because it says that Captain Brown admitted to being a half-pay military officer, explains that his openness made them decide not to socialize with him, and ends by saying that the Cranford ladies came to like Captain Brown in spite of their determination not to.
+Captain Brown’s openness about his finances offends the women of Cranford, who plan to shun him completely, but they came to like him in spite of themselves. is correct because it explains that Captain Brown openly admits he is a half-pay military officer, shows that this openness leads the women to decide not to socialize with him, and ends by saying they call on him anyway.

 b.
-Captain Brown annoys the ladies of Cranford by blaring his opinion of their finances in the streets is incorrect because the passage says that he announces his own poverty loudly, not theirs.
+Captain Brown annoys the ladies of Cranford by blaring his opinion of their finances in the streets is incorrect because the passage says he loudly announces his own poverty, not theirs.

 c.
 The ladies of Cranford despise the poor, blame them for their poverty, and bitterly oppose helping them is incorrect.
-The ladies believe that talking about money in public is rude.
-The passage does not focus on the poor, merely on Captain Brown’s straightforwardness.
+The passage focuses on what the women consider polite conversation, not on blaming poor people or refusing to help them.

 d.
-The passage explains that the “ladies of Cranford” deplore references to money, refuse to call on Captain Brown, and believe that “Death was as true and common as poverty” is incorrect because the purpose of comparing death to poverty is to say that neither one is an acceptable topic of polite conversation.
+The passage explains that the “ladies of Cranford” deplore references to money, refuse to call on Captain Brown, and believe that “Death was as true and common as poverty” is incorrect because the comparison to death is used to show that both topics are considered impolite to discuss openly.

 e.
-The ladies of Cranford are excited when a new man comes to town but are disappointed to learn that he is not as wealthy as they had been led to believe is incorrect because the women are dismayed, rather than excited, to find a new man in their midst.
+The ladies of Cranford are excited when a new man comes to town but are disappointed to learn that he is not as wealthy as they had been led to believe is incorrect because the women are described as dismayed, not excited, by the arrival of a man in their community.

 Sign up for free to take 5 quiz questions on this topic